Generic name: Busulfan 6mg in 1mL

 The information at Drugs.com is not a substitute for medical advice.
 ALWAYS consult your doctor or pharmacist.

-When BUSULFEX (busulfan) Injection is administered as a component of the BuCy conditioning regimen prior to bone marrow or peripheral blood progenitor cell replacement, the recommended doses are as follows:
+- Administer BUSULFEX in combination with cyclophosphamide as a conditioning regimen prior to bone marrow or peripheral blood progenitor cell replacement.
+For patients weighing more than 12 kg, the recommended doses are:

-BUSULFEX clearance is best predicted when the BUSULFEX dose is administered based on adjusted ideal body weight.
-Dosing BUSULFEX based on actual body weight, ideal body weight or other factors can produce significant differences in BUSULFEX (busulfan) Injection clearance among lean, normal and obese patients.
+- BUSULFEX clearance is best predicted when the BUSULFEX dose is administered based on adjusted ideal body weight.
+Dosing BUSULFEX based on actual body weight, ideal body weight or other factors can produce significant differences in BUSULFEX clearance among lean, normal and obese patients.

 Preparation and Administration Precautions